auldana/Methods/Assignments/03-07_SSH-And-Friends/SSH-And-Friends.md

    * We will therefore illustrate the use of the ssh commend by doing something pretty meta: Connecting via ssh to THE SAME COMPUTER YOU ARE CONNECTING FROM
 0. Steps:
    * Launch a `Terminal` window (and NOT a shell prompt from inside emacs)
-   * Become the root user (superuser) using the `su` command
+   * Become the root user (superuser) using the `su` command  Done[UYA]
    * This requires you to have enabled the root user in your VM; if you have not done this, do so using the command `sudo passwd root` and give the root user the same password as the `econ-ark` user (Google for more info)
    * Test whether you have succeeded by using the `whoami` command
       * The answer should be `root`
-   * `ssh econ-ark@localhost` will initiate a `remote` connection from your own computer to itself
+   * `ssh econ-ark@localhost` will initiate a `remote` connection from your own computer to itself  Done[UYA]
 	  * (By default, in unix your own computer can be addressed as `localhost`)
       * If this is the first time you have connected from your current machine to the remote machine, you will asked to permit the connection va a `key fingerprint` which is a security mechanism.
 Accept this request
    * If instead of `localhost` you specified some other valid username and hostname, you would connect as that user to that machine instead
       * Assuming that the connection is permitted by firewalls and other security mechanisms...
 	  * And that connecting by ssh has been enabled on the other machine
 0. You should now be connected to the remote computer on precisely the same footing you would have if you had logged into the computer from a physical connection like a keyboard
-   * Confirm that you are logged in as the econ-ark user using the `whoami` command
+   * Confirm that you are logged in as the econ-ark user using the `whoami` command    Done[UYA]
-   * A second proof that you are logged in as the econ-ark user is to use the command `ls`
+   * A second proof that you are logged in as the econ-ark user is to use the command `ls`   Done[UYA]
    * You should see the usual default list of folders from your home directory
-0. Exit from your secure shell:
+0. Exit from your secure shell:  Done[UYA]
    * `exit` is the command
    * `whoami` should now identify you as the `root` user again
    * `exit` from your status as superuser and return to your normal identity
 0. There is no need to become the root user in order to use the secure shell